aritzmadariaga/outer-ring-fastapi-demo/README.md

     ## License

-    This project is licensed under the MIT License.
+    This project is licensed under the GNU General Public License v3.0 (GPL-3.0-or-later).
 See the [LICENSE](LICENSE) file for details.

     ## Contact